Table of Contents

 Most people can use their anger in appropriate ways in some situations, and yet be ineffectual in others.
 Anger is probably the most poorly handled emotion in our society.
 From time to time, all of us experience this powerful feeling.
 There are several possible causes of anger and some of the most common are hurt; frustration; annoyance; harassment; disappointment; and threat.

 Anger can be our friend or enemy, depending on the way in which we choose to express it.
-A failure to recognize and understand one's anger can lead to a variety of personal difficulties.
+A failure to recognize and understand one's anger and most of all failure to use relaxation techniques for anxiety and anger or other treatment options, including medications or alternative approach can lead to a variety of personal difficulties.

 What exactly is anger?